A Dallas Cowboys football blog

 Lean on the run and let Rush make the throws needed to win football games.

 I notice that when Prescott is behind center, Moore wants to try and let him throw the ball 50 times and not even look to run the ball.
-Running the ball this well opens up the play action, the flanking out right or left for an easy 5-6 yard gain; teams will have to respect the run again due to the recent success of Elliott and Pollard.
+Running the ball this well opens up the play action, the tight end flanking out right or left for an easy 5-6 yard gain; teams will have to respect the run again due to the recent success of Elliott and Pollard.

 What I love the most from yesterday is something I have been harping on repeatedly.
 The workload between Pollard and Elliott was split right down the middle.
 Both looked fresh, and you could see the burst coming from them.